 Her sense of the absurd is informed by ideas famously explored by Dadaism: the inherent ridiculousness of capitalist ideology and its effects of global devastation, mass poverty and perpetual war.
-Since her last solo show with “We Live in the Past” which worked as a contemporary critique of South African social history, Littlewort is focussing on what critic Brenden Gray describes as “blind, liberal acceptance of the transcendental properties and goodness of art.”
-She intends for this to take the form of a kind of magical-realist satire of ‘cottage mysticism’.
+Her recent solo shows addressed themes of colonial exploitation ("We Live in the Past") and climate change ("The Great Grief").

 2013 – Honours in English Literature, UCT.